-Criteria JORC Code explanation Commentary
+Criteria JORC Code explanation Commentary Commentary

 Pt ppm 1,300

 Au ppm 1,700

 Pd ppm 1,700

 Ni % 18,500

 Со ррт 60,000

-Metal reco overies are based on past metallurgical test work.
+Metal rec overies are based on past metallurgical test work.

 Recovery

 %

 Cu 67.5%

 Pt 80.0%

 Au 70.0%

 Pd 80.0%

 Ni 45.0%

 Со 60.0%

-Relationship between mineralisation widths and intercept lengths These relationships are particularly important in the reporting Exploration Results.
-If the geometry of the mineralisation with respect to the drill he angle is known, its nature should be reported.
-If it is not known and only the down hole lengths are reported, the should be a clear statement to this effect (e.g. 'down hole leng true width not known'). low angle maximise test work. true thickr ical drill holes have been deliberately orientated at a to the dip of the mineralised chromitite reefs to the amount of material recovered for metallurgical.
-The drilled thickness is considerably greater than the ness in these drill holes as a result.
+Relationship between mineralisation widths These relationships are particularly important in the reporting of Exploration Results. - ical drill holes have been deliberately orientated a e to the dip of the mineralised chromitite reefs

+and intercept lengths If the geometry of the mineralisation with respect to the drill hole angle is known, its nature should be reported. test work. the amount of material recovered for metallurg The drilled thickness is considerably greater than

+If it is not known and only the down hole lengths are reported, there should be a clear statement to this effect (e.g. 'down hole length, true width and length?) true thickness in these drill holes as a result.

+Distance true width not known').
+Appropriate maps and sections (with scales) and tabulations of Drill hala plan included in Figure One of the body of

-Diagrams Appropriate maps and sections (with scales) and tabulations intercepts should be included for any significant discovery being reported These should include, but not be limited to a plan view drill hole collar locations and appropriate sectional views. ng announce plan included in Figure One of the body of this ment.
+Diagrams Appropriate maps and sections (with scales) and tabulations of intercepts should be included for any significant discovery being reported These should include, but not be limited to a plan view of drill hole collar locations and appropriate sectional views. announce

-Balanced reporting Where comprehensive reporting of all Exploration Results is n practicable, representative reporting of both low and high grad and/or widths should be practiced to avoid misleading reporting Exploration Results. es reported. at hand at the time of this announcement have been
+Balanced reporting Where comprehensive reporting of all Exploration Results is not practicable, representative reporting of both low and high grades and/or widths should be practiced to avoid misleading reporting of Exploration Results.
+All results reported. at hand at the time of this announcement have be

-Other substantive exploration data Other exploration data, if meaningful and material, should reported including (but not limited to): geological observation geophysical survey results; geochemical survey results; but samples size and method of treatment; metallurgical test result bulk density, groundwater, geotechnical and rock characteristic potential deleterious or contaminating substances. ns; ılk ts; exploration data is relevant.
+Other substantive exploration data Other exploration data, if meaningful and material, should be reported including (but not limited to): geological observations; geophysical survey results; geochemical survey results; bulk samples size and method of treatment; metallurgical test results; bulk density, groundwater, geotechnical and rock characteristics; potential deleterious or contaminating substances.
+No other exploration data is relevant.

-Further work The nature and scale of planned further work (eg tests for late extensions or depth extensions or large-scale step-out drilling).
-Diagrams clearly highlighting the areas of possible extension including the main geological interpretations and future drilling areas, provided this information is not commercially sensitive. metallurgi JORC Min e of work will consist of additional mineralogical and cal test work.
-The Company plans to undertake a new eral Resource model and estimate once all assays ecently completed drilling have been received.
+Further work • The nature and scale of planned further work (eg tests for lateral extensions or depth extensions or large-scale step-out drilling). - e of work will consist of additional mineralogical a ical test work.
+The Company plans to undertake a n

+Diagrams clearly highlighting the areas of possible extensions, including the main geological interpretations and future drilling areas, provided this information is not commercially sensitive. neral Resource model and estimate once all ass recently completed drilling have been received.